-In The Authenticity Principle, I explain how the practice of “mindful listening” (which is like active listening but goes even deeper) and how it can make you a more effective and authentic leader.
+In my book The Authenticity Principle, I explain the practice of “mindful listening” (which is like active listening but goes even deeper) and how it can make you a more effective and authentic leader.
 But mindful listening isn’t just for leaders.
-In any of our interactions with others—with family, lovers, friends, colleagues, bosses, customer service reps, you name it—mindful listening allows us to be more present, focused, and deliberate in our actions.
+In any of our interactions with others — with family, lovers, friends, colleagues, bosses, customer service reps, you name it — mindful listening allows us to be more present, focused, and deliberate in our actions.

 Picture the following scenario: You’re out having dinner with a friend who seems to be repeating the same mistakes over and over again in her life.
 You feel like you’ve had the same conversation a million times before, and you’re frustrated.
 You’re thinking to yourself, “I can’t believe she’s doing this again.
 I would never do that.
 I would do XYZ instead.
 I’m going to tell her.
 But when will she stop talking?!
 Whatever.
 I’m going to interrupt her.”